 b.
 When ferry travel is authorized, transportation of a vehicle necessary to the travel will be permitted.

 c.
 Under exceptional circumstances, the Unit Head may authorize the hire of a boat.
-Should boat hire be permitted, the Department of Enterprise Risk Management must be consulted in respect of insurance.
+Should boat hire be permitted, the Office of the Chief Risk Officer must be consulted in respect of insurance.

 d.
 Proper receipts are required for all types of sea travel and should be attached to the employee's travel expense claim.

 a.
 A taxi may be used when justifiable and reasonable, and when it is the most economical means of transportation under the circumstances.
 Vouchers are required for all taxi expenses in excess of $5.00.